SzymonNastaly/SzymonNastaly.github.io/content/blog/four-months-in-oman/index.md

 ) }}

 Oman also has a few mountains, such _Jabal Shams_ and _Jabal Akhdar_.
-They are very popular because of their cooler temperatures, hiking paths.
+They are popular because of their cooler temperatures and hiking paths.
 Both are very beautiful, and we even camped on Jabal Shams (and it was freezing cold at night!).
-There, we were also invited for an evening fireside chat and tea by three Omanis - this is very indicative of the welcoming Omani culture.
+There, we were also invited for an fireside chat and tea by three Omanis - this is very indicative of the welcoming Omani culture.

 {{ ri(